shahzaibkhalid/mern-app-generator/README.md

 Below is a quick overview of how to install MERN App Generator and how to create, build and deploy a MERN stack application from ground.

 ### Initial assumptions
-MERN App Generator is truly unopinionated and doesn't force you to follow a specific way to build and deploy and deploy your application.
+MERN App Generator is truly unopinionated and doesn't force you to follow a specific way to build and deploy your application.
 But some settings are default on the basis of what I think is better and simple to get start.
 MERN App generator assumes by defualt:
 - MongoDB database server deployed to [mLab](https://mlab.com/).
 - Application (both front-end React and back-end Express based API) is deployed to [Heroku](https://www.heroku.com).
 - React based front-end development server is hosted on port 4000 by default.